josantonius/php-algorithm/README.md

 ### Requirements

-This library is supported by PHP versions 5.6 or higher and is compatible with HHVM versions 3.0 or higher.
+This class is supported by PHP versions 5.6 or higher and is compatible with HHVM versions 3.0 or higher.

 ### Quick Start and Examples